Alexikik/MyStack-App/AwesomeProject222/README.md

 ## Mine
+npm install
-One terminal with "npm start" and another with "npm run android".
+One terminal with "npx react-native start" and another with "npm run android".
 New method is to "npx react-native" and "npm run android".